hilookas/pyrender/docs/source/install/index.rst

 .. _osmesa:

-Getting Pyrender Working with OSMesa
+Getting Pyribbit Working with OSMesa
 ------------------------------------
 If you want to render scenes offscreen but don't want to have to install a display manager or deal with the pains of trying to get